Heatblur-Simulations/f-4e-manual/src/cockpit.rst

 Engine Start Switch
 ^^^^^^^^^^^^^^^^^^^

-Three position switch with automatic return to center used to start the respective engine, left or right.
+Three position switch with automatic return to center used to start the respective engine using the cartridge (if loaded), left or right.

 CADC Static Pressure Compensator Correction Switch